usgs/water-datapreptools/README.rst

 This work is published with the MIT Open Source License:

-Copyright 2020 Theodore Barnhart, Martyn Smith, Alan Rea, Katherine Kolb, Peter Steeves, and Peter McCarthy.
+Copyright 2020 Theodore Barnhart, Martyn Smith, Alan Rea, Katherine Kolb, Peter Steeves, and Peter McCarthy, U.S. Geological Survey.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: